How to get the most out of the customer reviews with an Airtable system

 Review text – Full text of the review

-Review answer – Full answer to a review (if you answered review)
+Review answer – Full answer to a review (if you answered the review)

-Month of the visit – Displays month in which review was posted
+Month of the visit – Displays the month in which the review was posted

-Season – Displays year in which review was posted
+Season – Displays the year in which the review was posted

 Positive stuff – Select positive things that the customer wrote in the review

-Reviewer rating – Takes into consideration the experience of the reviewer, how often he leaves reviews.
+Reviewer rating – Takes into consideration the experience of the reviewer and how often the reviewer leaves reviews.
 You can modify it however you want.
 For example, below 5 reviews = 1 star, between 6 and 15 reviews = 2 stars, 16 to 25 reviews = 3 stars, 26 to 50 = 4 stars, more than 50 reviews = 5 stars

 Approved – Place where you select if the review answer is good to go online.
 This is used when you work in teams where the supervisor has to approve the text that goes online.